erasmolpa/github_api_client_spring_boot/README.md

 ### All Endpoints /api/v3/actuator/

-**Note** Please, acomodate the following endpoints to your local url.
+**Note** Please, accommodate the following endpoints to your local url.
 This examples are based on the demo endpoint with localhost:8080

 All the following end points and more , are available on the Actuator URI [!SpringBoot Actuator](http://localhost:8080/api/v3/actuator/)